chainpoint/chainpoint-core/README.md

 You should back up this information in a secure place.
 ******************************************************

-Please fund your Lightning address with at least 3000000 Satoshis (0.03 BTC) and wait for 6 confirmations, then run `make deploy`
+Please fund your Lightning address with at least [] Satoshis (0.0X BTC) and wait for 6 confirmations, then run `make deploy`

 shutting down LND...

 $ make deploy
 ```

+The is determined by the number of Validators on the Chainpoint Network multiplied by 1,000,000 satoshis.

 After `make deploy`, it will take about 5 minutes to deploy Core.
 If startup is successful, running `docker service logs -f chainpoint-core_abci` will show the log message `Executed block` every minute after the docker containers download, and going to `<your ip>/status` in a browser will show the Core status in JSON format.